 - When you have entered all the details, click Save to store the payment schedule or Save & New to save the schedule and open a new one.

-A payment schedule starts automatically by the scheduled Apex class PaymentSchedulesSchedule.
-Alternatively, you can start it right away by clicking the Start Generation button (on detail page and payment schedule path) after you create the schedule.
+Payment schedules with 'Scheduled' status are started automatically by the FinDock Heart Beat (or the Apex class PaymentSchedulesSchedule.
+Alternatively, you can start a schedule right away by clicking the Start Generation button (on detail page and payment schedule path) after you create the schedule.

 If the processing phase result is a file, it will be placed in the file exchange Chatter group by ProcessingHub.
 When the file is read, the status of the payment schedule changes to 'Pending Verification.'